IVY CAPS FOR SALE

 Ivy Caps - History and Great Styles for Young and Old Alike

+The ivy caps for sale today are a close representation of their original state.
 The thing is, ivy caps actually date as far back as fourteenth century England and Ireland.
 Originally designed of a rough wool and worn by working class young men, Men's Ivy Caps evolved into an upscale version as well.
 Fashioned from silk or cashmere, these jaunty hats took on new elegance when sported by the country-club set to play golf.

 Then they made their way across the pond with new immigrants to the United States.
 Interestingly, the hats expanded their uses.
 Newsboy caps, for example, a variation on the flat caps, became the eponymous hat of the boys who sold newspapers, but their larger crown with a button in the center and slightly longer brim also became the favorite headwear of the everyday working man.